-Roberto J. Rovira, Professor and Chair Juan Antonio Bueno, Professor Ebru Ozer, Associate Professor Linda Chamorro, Assistant Professor Gianno Feoli, Adjunct Professor Hernan Guerrero Applewhite, Adjunct Professor TJ Marston, Adjunct Professor Susan Sprunt, Adjunct Professor
+Roberto J. Rovira, Professor and Chair Juan Antonio Bueno, Professor Ebru Ozer, Associate Professor Linda Chamorro, Assistant Professor Maria Counts, Adjunct Professor Gianno Feoli, Adjunct Professor Hernan Guerrero Applewhite, Adjunct Professor TJ Marston, Adjunct Professor Caleb Melchior, Adjunct Professor Susan Sprunt, Adjunct Professor

 The Landscape Architecture + Environmental and Urban Design (LAEUD) Department focuses on the development of the basic knowledge, skills, and abilities appropriate to the practice of landscape architecture, with a special emphasis on tropical and sub-tropical environments and urban design.
 Situated between two of the richest coastal and inland ecosystems in the world, Miami presents unparalleled opportunities as an important design laboratory.
 The city's multilingual, diverse, and everexpanding needs reflect what many parts of the world will look like in the coming decades.
-Our focus on leveraging landscape architecture in urbanized regions and especially in tropical and subtropical environments makes for a program that is profoundly relevant to addressing the issues that will affect the estimated six of the ten billion people who will live in similar parts of the world by 2100.
+Our focus on leveraging landscape architecture in urbanized regions and especially in tropical and subtropical environments makes for a program that is profoundly relevant to addressing the issues that will affect the majority of the world's population by 2100.

 Our goal is to educate individuals who can serve and lead the community through the aesthetic, meaningful, and sustainable design of the physical environment.
-Our program focuses on design and draws from art. science and technology via a rich design studio sequence that benefits from small student-to-faculty ratios, cutting edge technology, individual workspaces, and study abroad options.
-Students explore environmental, ecological and urban issues, and propose innovative solutions in the design of public spaces, infrastructure, urban planning, environmental ecotourism, industrial reclamation, mitigation, and many other areas at the center of the relationship between human beings and their surroundinas.
+Our program focuses on design and draws from art, science and technology via a rich design studio sequence that benefits from small student-to-faculty ratios, cutting edge technology and workspaces, and study abroad options.
+Students explore environmental, ecological and urban issues, and propose innovative solutions in the design of public spaces, infrastructure, urban planning, industrial reclamation, ecotourism, environmental mitigation, and many other areas at the center of the relationship between human beings and their surroundings.